 Together, music artists and educators Chen Lo and Asante' Amin are the duo known as Soul Science Lab.
 Their free “#ConcertforKids” on YouTube includes storytelling and showcases the soul, funk, and hip-hop genres that originated in African American communities.

-Black History Month books for kids
+Black History Month books for children

 Literature is a great way to introduce new subjects and ideas that inspire different activities, from science to literacy to art!